Crane Certification Training for Mobile Crane Operators

 Any person engaged in a construction activity who is operating a crane covered by the new cranes and derricks rule, except Side boom cranes* Derricks* Equipment with a rated hoisting/lifting capacity of 2,000 pounds or less*

-Certification has two parts:
+Mobile crane operator certification has two parts:

 1. A written examination that includes the safe operating procedures for the particular type of equipment the applicant will be operating and technical understanding of the subject matter criteria required in 1926.1427(j).
 2. A practical exam showing the applicant has the skills needed to safely operate the equipment, Including, among other skills, the ability to properly use load chart information and recognize items required in the shift inspection.
-With respect to certification from an accredited testing organization, an operator must be certified for the type and capacity of crane he or she is going to operate.
+With respect to certification from an accredited testing organization, an operator must be certified for the type and capacity of the crane he or she is going to operate.
 Each accredited testing organization develops its own categories for crane type and capacity.

 There are 4 ways that an equipment operator can be qualified or certified and meet OSHA requirements.

 1. A certificate from an accredited crane operator testing organization.

 2. Qualification from the employer through an audited employer program.

 3. Qualification by the US Military (only applies to employees of Department of Defense or Armed Forces and does not include private contractors)